 9 tips for optimizing Google Ads

 Even when you’re ready to optimize your Google Ads, all of the elements can be overwhelming.
-From bids and metrics to keywords, it’s tricky to know what tasks can have the biggest impact on optimizing your campaigns.
+From bids and metrics to keywords, it’s tricky to know what tasks can have the biggest impact.

 What to prioritize can vary from business to business.
 But knowing what to look at, how to interpret your metrics, and what solutions are available for different troubles with your ad campaigns are invaluable knowledge in ensuring your success.